LunarG/VulkanSamples/Utilities/WSIWindow_Teapots/README.md

 1. Use cmake-gui to load the CMakeLists.txt file.
 2. Configure the CMake settings, and generate a Visual Studio Solution.
 3. Use Visual Studio to open the Solution.
-4. Set 'Teapots' as the active project.
+4. Set 'WSIWindow_Teapots' as the active project.
 3. Select build type (Debug / Release), Build and Run.

 ## ANDROID (Linux host)
+1. Ensure you have Android Studio v2.2 or later, with NDK installed.
-1. Use Android Studio to load the project, using the /Teapots/android/build.gradle file.
+2. Use Android Studio to load the project, using the /Teapots/android/build.gradle file.
-2. Connect Android device via USB cable, for ADB connection.
+3. Connect Android device via USB cable, for ADB connection.
 (Device must support Vulkan.)
-3. Build and run.
+4. Build and run.